-A person is denied a deduction for an amount of expenditure or loss to the extent to which it is of a private or domestic nature.
+(2) A person is denied a deduction for an amount of expenditure or loss to the extent to which it is of a private or domestic nature.
 This rule is called the private limitation.

-DA 2(3) Exempt income limitation
+Exempt income limitation

-A person is denied a deduction for an amount of expenditure or loss to the extent to which it is incurred in deriving exempt income.
+(3) A person is denied a deduction for an amount of expenditure or loss to the extent to which it is incurred in deriving exempt income.
 This rule is called the exempt income limitation.

-DA 2(7) Relationship of general limitations to general permission
+Relationship of general limitations to general permission